 Seapunk Fashion Staples

 Looking up the tag “seapunk” on Tumblr will bring forth thousands of images that showcase the heart and soul of the style.
-They're oftentimes included with other tags such as “pastel goth” and “soft grunge”.
-If you've seen the girls with the brightly colored hair, bold patterned leggings and have found yourself wanting to know how you could start to dress the same, here are the basics of any seapunk founded wardrobe.
+They’re oftentimes confused with other styles, such as pastel goth or the pastel grunge style.
+If you’ve seen the girls with the brightly colored hair, bold patterned leggings and have found yourself wanting to know how you could start to dress the same, here are the basics of any seapunk founded wardrobe.

 1. HOLOGRAPHIC Prints